OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

     ```js
     function openDialog() {
-        // TODO1: Call the Office Common API that opens a dialog
+        // TODO1: Call the Office Common API that opens a dialog.
     }
     ```